lucetre/hexo-github-io/source/_posts/.ipynb_checkpoints/moprem-checkpoint.md

 This is a part of image pre-processing module for [MopReM: Moiré Pattern Removal for Mobile, Texts/Diagrams on Single-colored Background](https://github.com/snucvpip/MopReM).
 Click the link to visit the project page of <b>SNU-CV-PIP</b> team.

 We first select the window to screen-capture and crop the shared screen with range selector.
-Prerequisite for screen sharing:
-`chrome://flags/#unsafely-treat-insecure-origin-as-secure`
+The module saves the screenshot surrounded with target frame as `target.png`.
+Re-capture the target photo and save as `source.png`.

 <script src="/js/jquery-3.4.1.min.js"></script>
 <script src="/js/html2canvas.min.js"></script>